javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 });
 ```

-So, every new action is inside a callback.
-That's fine for few actions, but not good for many, so we'll see other variants soon.
+So every new action is inside a callback.
+That's fine for a few actions but not good for many, so we'll see other variants soon.

 ## Handling errors

-In the above examples we didn't consider errors.
+In the above examples, we didn't consider errors.
 What if the script loading fails?
-Our callback should be able to react on that.
+Our callback should be able to react to that.

 Here's an improved version of `loadScript` that tracks loading errors: